How important is safety to your expat life?

 The overall ‘winner’ on the safety index is Tokyo, but city leaders recognize there is still a lot of work to be done in disaster prevention and the environment, particularly air quality (health security was their poorest performing category – this afflicts a number of the worlds ‘megacities’).

-I should point out that the survey pool they have used for this index is severely limited – only data from 50 international cities has been compared which is hardly representative of the expat world.
+I should point out that the survey pool they have used for this index is severely limited – only data from 50 international cities have been compared which is hardly representative of the expat world.

 The conclusion drawn by EIU seems to be that progress in the physical world needs to be matched in the virtual world.
 Technology needs to be used more for everything from street lighting systems to allowing local agencies to share data.
 Having the available resources to deliver this is seen as vital.